rafaelsoStanford/Arxiv2Slack-Arxiv-Updates-to-Slack/README.md

 # arXiv-to-Slack Bot

 This Python script fetches the latest articles from specified arXiv.org RSS feeds and posts them to a Slack channel.
-The articles are filtered based on a set of user-provided keywords.
+The articles are filtered based on a set of user-provided keywords and specified RSS feeds.

 ## Requirements:
 Run the following line in your environement